 Beatriz GT has completed her Undergraduate Degree at the age of 22 from the Faculty of Nutrition and Food Science of the University of Porto, Portugal.
 She has enrolled on the Clinical Nutrition master's degree at the same university in 2018.
 She is collaborating with the Basic and Clinic Immunology department of the St. John's Hospital Center, Porto, Portugal, in order to produce the present investigation.
 She has done 2 nutrition internships at the St. John's Hospital Center, Porto, Portugal, at the gastrointestinal surgery department.
-She has published an audio book related food allergies available (2016),https://elearning.up.pt/repositorio.
+She has published an audio book related to food allergies (2016), available at https://elearning.up.pt/repositorio.